hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 **Visit [NCTS Phase 4 Technical Interface Specifications (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)** for the specifications for sending and receiving electronic messages to and from NCTS UK.

-Note, this is __NOT__ the specifications document for the new CTC Traders API.
-So, there will be discrepancies.
+Note, this is __not__ the specifications document for the new CTC Traders API so, there will be discrepancies.
 For example, the CTC Traders API will not use an EDIFACT wrapper or SOAP.

 ###  Learn how to apply O-Auth2